Prince Alfonso Carlos, Duke of Anjou and San Jaime: Family and youth

 Alfonso was a descendant of the royal Spanish Borbón family; his great-grandfather was the king of Spain, Carlos IV.
-Alfonso's grandfather Carlos María Isidro (1788-1855) was engaged in dynastical feud with his brother over inheritance, though the conflict overlapped with major social and political cleavages.
-The 1833-1840 civil war which ensued produced defeat of Carlos María, who claimed the throne as Carlos V, and of his traditionalist and anti-liberal followers, named Carlists.
+Alfonso's grandfather Carlos María Isidro (1788–1855) was engaged in dynastical feud with his brother over inheritance, though the conflict overlapped with major social and political cleavages.
+The 1833–1840 civil war which ensued produced defeat of Carlos María, who claimed the throne as Carlos V, and of his traditionalist and anti-liberal followers, named Carlists.
 The claimant went on exile and abdicated in 1845 in favor of his oldest son.
-His younger son and the father of Alfonso, Juan de Borbón y Braganza (1822-1887), was at the time serving in the army of a relative, King of Sardinia.
-In 1847 he married Maria Beatrix of Austria-Este, sister to the ruling Duke of Modena, Francisco V; in 1848-1849 the couple had two sons, Alfonso born as the younger one.
+His younger son and the father of Alfonso, Prince Juan, Count of Montizón (1822–1887), was at the time serving in the army of a relative, King of Sardinia.
+In 1847 he married Maria Beatrix of Austria-Este, sister to the ruling Duke of Modena, Francisco V; in 1848–1849 the couple had two sons, Alfonso born as the younger one.
 However, increasingly liberal outlook of Juan produced acute conflict with his religious wife and his brother-in-law, Francisco V. The couple agreed to separate; Juan left for England, while Maria Beatriz with their 2 sons remained in Modena.